techidaily/site-phone-solutions/source/_posts/advance-repair-for-bad-and-corrupt-video-files-of-100-pro-by-stellar-video-repair-mobile-video-repair.md

 <div class="atpl-step-part-style">Step by step: Repair video files using Video Repair software</div>

 First, transfer the corrupt video files from the Android device to a Mac or Windows PC.
-Then, install <a href="https://tools.techidaily.com/stellar-video-repair/" target="_blank" rel="noopener">Stellar Repair for Video software</a> on the computer to repair the corrupted video files.
+Then, install <a href="https://tools.techidaily.com/stellar-video-repair/" >Stellar Repair for Video software</a> on the computer to repair the corrupted video files.

 <span class="atpl-stepstyle-a"><span>Step 1: </span></span> Click ‘<strong>Repair Video</strong>’ on main screen.
 An <strong>Add File</strong> dialog box appears; browse to add the problem video.
 You can add multiple videos files for repairing.
 <img src="https://tools.techidaily.com/images/apps/stellar/stellar-repair-for-video/solutions/common/main-screen.jpg"  alt="" />